 She is already home.
 She is already invested in her children.
 She may even see it as the fulfillment of her vocation.
 Motherhood to an exponential degree.
 An elderly man expressed it, “Any mother who loves her children will homeschool.”

 Sir, do you know what you are asking?
 Educating small humans is a whole other job to which we may or may not be called or qualified to do.
 We aren’t magically invested with the skills when our children are born.
 We have to learn them.
 Even if we acquire them, there are so many variables in the job which could render it impossible – our health, finances, marital stress, a learning disability.
-When one of us gives it up, the rest of us do not dare judge.
+When one of us gives up homeschooling, the rest of us do not dare judge.
 It could easily be us.

 Yet when it falls below our standards, we judge ourselves.
 We tell ourselves we should have had complete control, ignoring the fact that small humans defy projected outcomes.